ClassicCollins/classicMedNER/README.md

 `NER` is the process of classifying entities into predefined categories such as person, date, time, location, organisation, proffession etc.
 This particular NER is developed and customized for medical records.The task is to deploy a named extraction pipeline using Tensorflow/keras.
-The target for the NER pipeline is to identify and etract Type element in each tag across the records.
+The target for the NER pipeline is to identify and extract type element in each tag across the records.
 For example.
 "Vicente Blair, M.D., Yovani Vergara and their escort  visited Doctors Hospital North in Georgia to treat VALDEZ, Harlan".

 Vincente Blair - B-Doctor